Essential terms and explanations for AI governance

 Definition

-A subset of the data set that is used to train a model (see also machine learning model) until it can accurately predict outcomes, find patterns or identify structures within the training data.
+The dataset used to train a model (see also machine learning model) so it can accurately predict outcomes, find patterns or identify structures within the training data.

 Definition